KxSystems/arrowkdb/examples/README.md

 Continuing with the constructed schemas example, we will update the schema as follows:

 - The `temperature` and `fill_level` fields will be combined under a struct datatype
-- The utf8 `comment` field will be replaced with a list[utf8] datatype so that each array item can store multiple comments
+- The utf8 `comment` field will be replaced with a list[utf8] field so that each array item can store multiple comments

 #### Create the schema